-Yosemite has long been a place of inspiration for artists, climbers, and nature lovers.
-Beginning in the 1920s, Ansel Adams' stunning black-and-white photographs of Yosemite drew attention to the park's breathtaking landscapes and iconic sites like never before.
+Yosemite has long been a place of inspiration for artists, climbers, and nature lovers, and remains one of California's most popular places to visit.
+Beginning in the 1920s, Ansel Adams' stunning black-and-white photographs of Yosemite drew attention to the park's breathtaking landscapes and iconic sights like never before.

 And all along, campers and hikers have been coming here to lose themselves in the park's magnificent mountains and valleys.

 The most famous and beautiful section of the park is Yosemite Valley, home to big-name tourist attractions, like Half Dome, El Capitan, and Yosemite Falls.